Case fees

 Questions about fees or the charging process

-If we have said the case is chargeable, but you disagree, contact the investigator who is dealing with the case.
+If we have said the case is chargeable, but you disagree, contact the Case Fee team by email at [email protected].

 Let us know why you believe you’ve been charged the wrong amount and we will look into what has happened and explain whether or why a fee is due.